 Contextual inquiries can also be used to find ways to improve the shopping process for a company.
 Interviewers can observe how participants navigate an online ordering process to discover ways to make it more efficient.

-An e-commerce clothing brand wants to improve their online ordering process.
+An ecommerce clothing brand wants to improve their online ordering process.
 An interviewer can observe customers surfing the website on their respective devices, adding products to their carts, and completing the order process.
 The interviewer can then speak with the customers to understand the ways to make the experience easier and faster, such as by allowing customers to save their credit card information for future purchases.

-3. User Interface Design
+3. Designing a User Interface

 Another great use for contextual inquiry interviews is to better design user interfaces.
 It can be difficult to get a sense of the best possible user interface by simply asking participants questions about what they like to see.
 Watching them succeed and stumble through different interfaces can be a better gauge.